chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 end architecture;
 ```

-Showing the list of possible design units for the current project should now include the OR gate entity.
+Showing the list of possible cores for the current project should now include the OR gate entity.
 ```
 $ orbit info --units
 ```